Guidewire/cda-client/README.md

 ![Sample Output](./images/cda_client_sample_output.png)

-Where in each folder corresponding to a table, the .csv file contains the table data and the schema.yaml contains information about the columns, namely the name, dataType, and nullable boolean for each column.
+Where in each folder corresponding to a table, the .csv file contains the table data, and the schema.yaml contains information about the columns, namely the name, dataType, and nullable boolean for each column.

 When rerunning the utility, the client will resume from the savepoints written in the savepoints.json file.
-The existing .csv file is deleted and a new .csv file is written in its place containing the new data.
+The existing .csv file is deleted, and a new .csv file will be written in its place containing the new data.